athma25/psf_comp_SI/README.md

 * *KmeansGapLib.R*: R library with functions for k-means clustering with gap statistic
 * *nospace_summary.sh*: Bash script to automate k-means clustering for a parameter sweep
 * *fig2.nb*: Mathematica notebook to produce figure 2
-* *fig3.nb*: Mathematica notebook to produce figure 3, and Appendix A8 figures A7, A8, A9, A10, A11
+* *fig3.nb*: Mathematica notebook to produce figure 3, and Appendix A9 figures A9, A10, A11, A12, A13
 * *A1.nb*: Mathematica notebook for Appendix A1
 * *A5.nb*: Mathematica notebook for Appendix A5
 * *A6.nb*: Mathematica notebook for Appendix A6
+* *A7.nb*: Mathematica notebook for Appendix A7
-* *A7.nb*: Mathematica notebook for Appendix A7 and Appendix A8 figure A12
+* *A8.nb*: Mathematica notebook for Appendix A8 and Appendix A9 figure A14
-* *myTxtFmt.m* : MATLAB script to change font size and interpreter
+* *myTxtFmt.m*: MATLAB script to change font size and interpreter
 * *printPdf.m*: MATLAB script to print plot as PDF

 ## Instructions to perform a parameter sweep